getCompass/userbot/README.md

 >{
 >     "group_id": "",
 >     "message_id": "oDT9FLRWjDOX0+4smgkCn039jKIce+NUE90zy9neDKvh6ubLMDGU/Cee5e07avTPFT/WcnAJIXFxBYmT8vqbF5vNIi4T/YEKZh...",
->     "text": "/show command list"
+>     "text": "/show command list",
 >     "type": "single",
 >     "user_id": 12345,
 >}
 >```

-⚠️ Please note: only those messages are sent to your service, the text of which matches the template of commands prescribed in your team bot settings. **Other messages from the chat are not sent to the webhook**.
+⚠️ Please note: only messages that start with “/” are sent to your service. **Other messages from the chat are not sent to the webhook.**

 The request will be signed with a header using the token of the bot to which the sent command belongs:<br>
 >header "**Authorization: bearer={bot token}**".<br>